mtreanor/csc470-fall2023/assignments/03_emergence.md

 - Give the grid a memory and change the color of each cell based on various relationships.
 - Detect certain patterns and have that spawn different types of entities.
 - Use the Game of Life to generate terrains (maybe even modify the rules and Cells to support states other than alive or !alive).

+## Graduate Student Assignments
+Essentially the same as the undergraduate assignment, but have your game feature a one dimensional cellular automata with a configurable rule instead.
+In other words, something like [this](https://mathworld.wolfram.com/ElementaryCellularAutomaton.html) or [this](https://en.wikipedia.org/wiki/Cellular_automaton#List_of_automata).

+### Note
+You might think the 2D is harder because of the extra dimension, but implementing a one dimensional CA with a configurable rule is actually more tricky.

 ## Turning in your assignment
 You will be turning in your assignment by pushing both your Unity project to your Github as well as a WebGL build of your game.